Simone Bagel-Trah

-Simone Bagel-Trah (born 1969) is a German businesswoman who serves as chairwoman of the Supervisory Board and of the Shareholders' Committee of Henkel.
+Simone Bagel-Trah (born 1969) is a German businesswoman who is chairwoman of the Supervisory Board and of the Shareholders' Committee of Henkel.

 Early life and education

 Bagel-Trah's mother is Anja Bohlan, an economist and academic who published several books.
 Her father is Fritz Bagel.
 Bagel-Trah is a great-great-granddaughter of the Henkel founder Fritz Henkel.

 Bagel-Trah graduated from the Max Planck Gymnasium in Düsseldorf in 1988.
 From 1988 to 1993 she studied biology at the University of Bonn.
 In 1998, she received her doctorate.

 Career

 From 1998 to 2000 Bagel-Trah worked as an independent consultant for project management in the field of microbiology and pharmacy.
 In 2000, she became Managing Partner of Antiinfectives Intelligence GmbH in Rheinbach.
 She is a founding member of the since 6 December 2007 existing University Council of Heinrich Heine University of Düsseldorf.

 Since 30 April 2001, Bagel-Trah has been a member of the Supervisory Board of Henkel AG & Co.
 KGaA.
 As of 14 April 2008, she was the deputy chairman.
 On 22 September 2009, she took over the chairmanship, making her the first woman on this position in a DAX-listed company.
 At the same time she also became Chairman of the Shareholders' Committee, whose members include non-family managers also five Henkel heirs and which combines the interests of the three Henkel family members.
 Between 2014 and 2024 she was member of the Supervisory Board of Bayer AG.
 In 2025, Simone Bagel-Trah was appointed as a non-executive director of Chanel.